RowLeeds Indoor Championships

 STEPS TO COMPETE

 1. Confirm you are attending by completing Part 1 of the Entry Form and returning it as soon as possible.
 The sooner you enter, the nearer your school's seats will be to the race floor and your team's rowing machine.
-You will need to make a small payment if you are not a Leeds Schools Sport Association affiliated school.
+You will need to make a small payment of £6 per student if you are not a Leeds Schools Sport Association affiliated school.

 2. Train!
 If you are on the RowLeeds Indoor Programme, your coach's session plans are already geared up to preparing your club for the event

 3. As you near race week, select a girl and a boy from each year group.
 Power combined with tough mental determination often distinguish the winning athletes.
-Complete Part 2 of the Entry Form no later than w/c 2nd December.
-The deadline for final names is 6th December.
+Complete Part 2 of the Entry Form no later than w/c 9th March.
+The deadline for final names is13th March.
 No changes can be made on the day except for absence due sickness or injury.

 4. Race.
 Registration is open 15:00 - 15:30 and racing begins at 15.30.
 The event is expected to close after medal ceremony at 18:30.